static-void/i915-nolvds/README.md

 Updated from the original here: https://github.com/alexdelifer/i915-nolvds

+Patches updated to work on 5.4.0.
-I have made it work on debian based distros, but I don't know if it works on other distros.
-I updated the patches to work on 5.4.0.
+Changed to work on debian based distros, but hopefully still works on other distros.

+Worth noting that if you installed 1vyrain you can choose to have the BIOS disable LVDS when you do the installation, but the internal DP still doesn't appear as eDP, brightness controls still don't work, and for me the laptop doesn't sleep properly when the lid is closed.
+This fixes those issues.

+You may need to replace the code "20SAVHY877" from patches/i915-no-lvds.patch with your own product name (based on `dmidecode | grep -A3 '^System Information'`), although I find (with 1vyrain) it isn't necessary.

 Original readme text follows:

 # i915-nolvds